James4Ever0/notes/MMDetection.md

 while rendering mmd can be done with mmd viewer like https://github.com/benikabocha/saba or could use renderer like blender or unity. we must bake physics before dancing.

-found other dedicated renderer for mmd: https://github.com/jinfagang/mmc
+found other dedicated renderer for mmd, with bullet physics: https://github.com/jinfagang/mmc